 Visitors can access the backcountry by foot, mountain bike, horseback, or personal vehicle.
 For those accessing by personal vehicle or horse, a permit is required.
 A permit is not needed if accessing by foot, mountain bike, skis, or snowshoes.

-Up to 35 vehicle permits will be available at one time during the summer season (mid-May through October) as conditions allow.
-The backcountry is inaccessible to vehicles past the Cabin District from November 1 to May 14.
-Permits are only valid between operating hours on the date of access; no overnight access is granted.
-There is no additional fee for this non-transferable permit beyond the preserve entrance fee.
-Permits can be revoked for violations of preserve rules & regulations.
+Up to 35 vehicle permits will be available at one time during the summer season as conditions allow.
+The backcountry is inaccessible to vehicles past the Cabin District from November 15 to May 14.
+Backcountry vehicle passes are only valid during operating hours on the date of access; no overnight access is granted.
+There is no additional fee for this non-transferable pass beyond the preserve's entrance fee.
+Passes can be revoked for violations of preserve rules & regulations.